Calterat/password-generator/README.md

 [My Portfolio](https://calterat.github.io/password-generator/)

-Please review and navigate to assess my skills as a front-end web developer.
+Please press the 'Generate Button' and use it to produce a random password using the character types you selected.